deedy5/duckduckgo_search/README.md

         proxy (str, optional): proxy for the HTTP client, supports http/https/socks5 protocols.
             example: "http://user:pass@example.com:3128".
 Defaults to None.
         timeout (int, optional): Timeout value for the HTTP client.
-Defaults to 10.
+Defaults to 10. verify (bool): SSL verification when making the request.
+Defaults to True.
     """
 ```